 Preaching is all about communication, proclaiming publicly the Father’s redemptive work of bringing salvation to the world.
 The preacher is not to offer his own opinions or conjectures.
 He is to preach the Word, the Father’s eternal, authoritative Word of Truth.

 Just before His ascension, the Lord Jesus Christ shared with His disciples what was most important to Him.
 In much the same way as Paul, they were His last words.

 18 Jesus came and told his disciples, I have been given all authority in heaven and on earth.

 19 Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.

 20 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.

-Each of the Father’s children have the same commission.
-It is been called the Great Commission.
+Every child of the King has the same commission.
+It has been called the Great Commission.